rgirodon/NotificationEngine/README.md

 As you can see, this notificator needs an option "mailTemplate".
 In our example, the built-in Template Engine will look for a template file named commonMailTemplate.template in the template directory specified in localsettings.properties.

+In order to send an HTML mail, you have to follow what is indicated in part 3.2.2.2 MultipleMailByRecipientNotificator.

 For building the mail content, this notificator will merge this template with a Context containing :
 - an entry named "topics" which is a list of Contexts containing :